-In the Third series of ‘Welcome to The Human Race - Fondness’ talking about a sense of living, home, and freedom.
+In the fourth series of ‘Welcome to The Human Race - Fondness’ talking about a sense of living, home, and freedom.
 We had a chance to talk with Keenan Pearce, Founder and Creative Director of Stoik Trisula a Design and Creative Consultancy based in Jakarta.

 Can we run to your creative process or works that you’ve been working on and where did you get your inspiration from?